 A very flavorful crustless spinach quiche is perfect for breakfast, lunch, or meatless dinner.
 I bake two at a time, to ensure I have yummy leftovers!

-I really like this crustless spinach quiche.
-It’s very healthy and nutritious, and – just as important – it’s delicious.
+I especially like this crustless spinach quiche.
+It’s nutritious, and – just as important – it’s very tasty.
 The combination of spinach, garlic, and Parmesan is wonderful.

 The ingredients you’ll need

 You’ll only need a few simple ingredients to make this tasty quiche.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 Frozen chopped spinach: I never tried making this recipe with fresh spinach.